ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 - Engineering units (`.EGU`) [ticket to populate](https://github.com/ISISComputingGroup/IBEX/issues/6855)
 - Axis description (`.DESC`) [ticket to populate](https://github.com/ISISComputingGroup/IBEX/issues/6860)
 - Velocity (`.VELO`) [ticket to populate](https://github.com/ISISComputingGroup/IBEX/issues/6861)
+These can be set via a `caput` and will be autosaved thereafter.

 #### Axes, motion setpoints
 These are loaded in the usual way, you'll need to put your `axes.cmd` and `motionSetpoints.cmd` files alongside the `tpy` file (in the twincat config directory)